freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed.md

 {{< /rawhtml >}}

 ## Step 2: Initialize the Operator Collection
-Using the IBM Operator Collection SDK, we will now initialize our Operator Collection, to generate a template with all of the requirements needed to be consumed by the IBM z/OS Cloud Broker.
+Using the IBM Operator Collection SDK, we will now initialize our Operator Collection, to generate a scaffold with all of the requirements needed to be consumed by the IBM z/OS Cloud Broker.
+When initializing our Operator Collection with the SDK, we must first enter our Ansible Collection name, and our Ansible Galaxy Namespace for this collection.

 {{< rawhtml >}}